rjainrjain/midterm-project-movie-chatbots/README.md

 user> I really liked "Moneyball".

 chatbot> You liked "Moneyball".
 Thank you!
+I have your preferences for 1/5 movies.
 Tell me about another movie you have seen.

 user> I was completely amazed at how "Rush Hour" was pretty much the most ridiculous thing I've seen in my entire life.
 ```